analauraarce/heroesAPP/README.md

 ## What have I learned with this project? 🙇🏻

-To use lazy loading, Angular Material, JSON Server, Angular Flex, Flexbox, CRUD, route protection: Guards, canActivate, canLoad and others that were used to build this application.
+How to use lazy loading, Angular Material, JSON Server, Angular Flex, Flexbox, CRUD, route protection: Guards, canActivate, canLoad and others that were used to build this application.

 ## HeroesApp